 As will be explicitly detailed in Section 3, a STIX Incident leverages five other top-level STIX constructs, namely Course of Action, Indicator, Threat Actor, Observable (as defined with the CybOX Language) and TTP (as indicated by the outward-oriented arrows).
 As stated in Section 1.1, each of these components is defined in a separate specification document.
 Figure 2-1 illustrates the relationship between the Incident and the other core constructs.

 Figure 2-1.
-Highlevel view of the Incident data model
+High-level view of the Incident data model

 In this section, we give a high level summary of the relationship between the Incident data model and the other components to which an Incident may refer.
 We also make note of the fact that the Incident data model can be self-referential.
 Other relationships shown in the diagram are defined in the specification of the component that they originate from.